-It’s no secret that you might be finding this stage of life challenging for keeping the weight off and staying lean.
+It’s no secret that you might be finding ‘getting fit at 50’ challenging Trying to keep the weight off and stay lean.

 What worked for you in your 30’s and into your 40’s often just doesn’t seem to be working anymore.